lesterchan/wp-polls/README.md

 * NEW: Uses native WordPress uninstall.php
 * NEW: Show shortcode in success message after creating a poll
 * NEW: Checks and ensure that Poll Question and Poll Answers are not empty
+* NEW: Checks whether Poll is closed before checking whether user has voted

 ### Version 2.67